vaibhavantil/claims-service/README.md

 `claims-application` should be detected by intelliJ and added to run configurations.
 One small tweak needs to be made in order to run properly:
 - In `Run/Debug Configurations`, edit `ClaimsAppliation` (under the `Spring Boot` tree node).
 - Update `Active Profiles:` to `development` and save.

+To create a claim, you also need to run `product-pricing-meta`.

+To make an automatic payout, you also need to run `menber-registry-service` and `meerkat`